 We want to give all our children the best possible start in life and provide the support they need to succeed.

 - At MCP three teachers have completed Communication Champion Leadership training.
-Miss Maceachern (SENCO), Miss Hall (Reception Class Teacher) and Miss Ruffell (Year 1 Class Teacher).
+Miss Maceachern (SENCO), Miss Hall (Year 2 Class Teacher) and Miss Ruffell (Reception Class Teacher).

 - All classroom staff have attended initial training in school.

 - 12 staff have attended a more in-depth training programme in school to become champions within their classes or year groups.

 - Staff are using this training to make sure classrooms and teaching are communication-friendly.

 - We are developing partnerships with the UEA by hosting student placements in Nursery and Reception.

 Mile Cross Primary, Catton Grove Primary and Lionwood Infant and Nursery School are working together as The North Norwich Communication Hub, one of five Hubs in Norwich.
 We will provide training and support for other schools and offer more opportunities for families to get involved.